Bennama Nour El Houda

 I am a full-time postgraduate researcher at the University of Leeds, doing my PhD at the School of Education.
-Before embarking in my PhD journey, I was enrolled in a PhD preparatory program at Canterbury Christ Church University (CCCU) where I had the opportunity to improve my language skills and broaden my knowledge in my research interests.
+Before embarking in my PhD journey, I was enrolled in a PhD preparatory program at Canterbury Christ Church University (CCCU).
+My experience at CCCU was an opportunity to improve both my language and research skills, and broaden my knowledge in the field of my interest.
 Before joining college life, I passed my Baccalaureate exam with flying colours.
-I have always been interested in learning foreign languages, such as English.
-I have a Bachelor degree in Language, Literature, and English Civilization, and a Master’s degree in the area of Didactics of Foreign Languages and Cultures.
+I have always been interested in learning foreign languages, such as French (since primary school), Spanish (in high school), and English (since middle school).
+I am now very interested in learning Turkish language (self-learning).
+I have a Bachelor degree in English Language, Literature, and Civilization, and a Masters degree in the area of Didactics of Foreign Languages and Cultures.
 My MA dissertation aimed at investigating the attainment of the educational objectives of Bloom's Taxonomy through collaborative learning in higher education.
 My BA and MA degrees were awarded by ‘Abbes Laghrour’ University of Khenchela in Algeria.
-My PhD project is sponsored by the Algerian Government under the direction of the Ministry of Higher Education.
+My current PhD project is sponsored by the Algerian Government under the direction of the Ministry of Higher Education and Scientific Research.

 The Focus of my Research

-My research aims to explore school provision for pupils who have/might be at-risk for ADHD and are learning EFL in regular middle schools in the Algerian context.
-The issue will be explored from the perspectives of EFL teachers by looking at 1) their knowledge and understanding of ADHD and its identification, 2) their perceptions of the difficulties that pupils at-risk for ADHD encounter in EFL learning, and 3) how they assist them to overcome these difficulties in the classroom.
-The study will also shed light on factors affecting pupils' learning potentials in class, along with teachers' challenges, needs, and recommendations to effectively teach EFL to pupils with/at-risk for ADHD in regular settings.
+My research aims to explore school provision for EFL pupils who have/might be at-risk for ADHD in inclusive education in the Algerian context.
+I aim to look at the issue from the perspectives of EFL teachers by looking at 1) their knowledge and understanding of ADHD and its identification in the Algerian context, 2) their perspectives of the difficulties that pupils at-risk for ADHD encounter in EFL learning, and 3) their experiences assisting pupils with their EFL learning through classroom activities and practices.
+Following a qualitative-based approach, my research also aims to explore factors affecting pupils' learning potentials in the EFL classroom along with teachers' inclusive challenges, needs, and recommendations for a better support to be provided to pupils with/at-risk for ADHD in inclusive education.

 What makes me interested in this research area and topic?